EmbeddedNinjaCoder/my-git-project/README.md

 - Hello Ambassador Santos
-- Hello to you Sir.
+- Hello to you Sir
+- Hello Alfred